salvacarrion/django-async-thumbnails/README.md

 > Note: In Python 3.0, the accelerated versions are considered implementation details of the pure Python versions

+Then register 'asyncthumbnail', in the 'INSTALLED_APPS' section of your project's settings.

-Additionally, you have to set this repo as the sorl's thumbnail backend as explained above.
+Finally, you have to set this repo as the sorl's thumbnail backend as explained above.

     THUMBNAIL_BACKEND = 'asyncthumbnail.backend.QueuedThumbnailBackend'